dryasir/Seismic-Amplitude-Gain-Techniques-in-Python-/README.md

 # Open-Source Implementation of Classical Seismic Amplitude Gain Techniques in Python for Reproducible 2D Seismic Processing
 Seismic amplitude gain correction serves as a crucial preprocessing step in reflection seismology, facilitating enhanced visualization and interpretation of deeper reflectors.
 While commonly utilized in commercial seismic processing software, there is a notable shortage of transparent and reproducible open-source implementations in the published literature.
 This brief communication defines a clear and replicable Python implementation of traditional seismic gain techniques, encompassing Automatic Gain Control (AGC), linear gain, power-law gain, exponential gain, and time-variant gain expressed in decibels.
 We demonstrate the application of gain on a 2D SEG-Y seismic line using open-source libraries such as NumPy, Matplotlib, and segyio.
 This workflow enhances transparency, reproducibility, and accessibility for applications in education and research within the fields of Earth and planetary sciences.

 Yasir Bashir

-Department of Geophysics, Istanbul Technical University (ITU), Türkiye Corresponding author: dryasir.bashir@live.com, ybashir@itu.edu.tr
+Department of Geophysical Engineering, Faculty of Mines, Istanbul Technical University (ITU), Türkiye

+Corresponding author: dryasir.bashir@live.com, ybashir@itu.edu.tr